f3d-app/f3d/doc/user/PARSING.md

 - [+/-][X/Y/Z]
 - vector of three doubles

-When formating a direction into a string, it is formatted as a vector of doubles.
+When formatting a direction into a string, it is formatted as a vector of doubles.